 Residence Permits for EU Citizens

-If you are a resident of an U country (or Switzerland, Iceland, Liechtenstein or Norway) and plan on staying in the Czech Republic for more than 30 days, you will have to tell the Foreign Police your place of residence.
+If you are a resident of an EU country (or Switzerland, Iceland, Liechtenstein or Norway) and plan on staying in the Czech Republic for more than 30 days, you will have to tell the Foreign Police your place of residence.
 Should you want to stay for three months or longer, you’ll be able to apply for a Certificate of Temporary Residence, which can be applied for at the Ministry of the Interior.
-The length this certificate is valid for is unlimited and it will be needed should you need to do a number of important things, such as register a car, get a mortgage or obtain a Czech driving licence.
-Unlike non-EU residents, EU residents are not assigned a rodné číslo (birth number) though, which is almost like a National Insurance number in the UK.
+The length this certificate is valid for is unlimited, and it will be needed should you need to do some important things, such as register a car, get a mortgage or obtain a Czech driving licence.
+Unlike non-EU residents, EU residents are not assigned a rodné číslo (birth number), though, almost like a National Insurance number in the UK.

 When you apply for a Certificate of Temporary Residence, you will also need to submit:

-- Details of why you are staying in the Czech Republic (only if this is for business, employment or study reasons).
+- Details of why you stay in the Czech Republic (only for business, employment or study reasons).

 - Proof of medical insurance (not needed for stays relating to business, employment or study reasons).